 Advantages and Disadvantages of Private Placement

-- The process of raising money through Private placement is much faster than raising money through public offering as lots of legal procedures need to be followed during public offering.
+- The process of raising money through Private placement is much faster than raising money through a public offering, as lots of legal procedures need to be followed during the public offering.

 - During the start-up phase, the Idea is new, so the competition is huge.
-In a public offering, there is a huge requirement for the disclosure to the public, regarding the planning and documentation of the company.
-This may lead to leakage of ideas.
+In a public offering, there is a huge requirement for disclosure to the public regarding the planning and documentation of the company.
+This may lead to the leakage of ideas.
 So this kind of guarantees finances without leakage.

-- The cost of maintaining a public company is huge as there needs to be a board set up for shareholders and separate teams for audit, capital budgeting, and for deciding executive payment structures.
-The disclosures are done quarterly which is expensive and acts against confidentiality.
-It let the company to remain private, so additional cost saved.
+- The cost of maintaining a public company is huge as there needs to be a board set up for shareholders and separate teams for audit, capital budgeting, and deciding executive payment structures.
+The disclosures are done quarterly, which is expensive and acts against confidentiality.
+It lets the company remain private, so additional costs are saved.

-- Investors who participate in this may demand for higher ownership and in turn, will indulge in the decision-making process.
-This may be difficult for management to take independent decisions.
+- Investors who participate in this may demand for higher ownership and, in turn, will indulge in the decision-making process.
+This may be difficult for management to make independent decisions.

-It is extremely popular for budding companies, who can’t generate capital through public issues.
-Many companies have flourished from this placement investments, as they are easy to avail and doesn’t force new companies to disclose plans for the future.
+It is extremely popular for budding companies that can’t generate capital through public issues.
+Many companies have flourished from these placement investments, as they are easy to avail of and don’t force new companies to disclose plans for the future.
 As the company lies with the management, so the management doesn’t have to bother about the share price all the time.
-He can take decisions for long term good of the company.
+He can make decisions for the long-term good of the company.

 This is a guide to Private Placement.
-Here we also discuss the introduction to private placement along with the purpose, uses, advantages, and disadvantages.
+Here we also discuss the introduction to private placement, its purpose, uses, advantages, and disadvantages.
 You may also have a look at the following articles to learn more –